 2 DUM DUM DIDDLE - The woman wants to be played like an instrument.
 Her female figure is violin-shaped.

 3 HOLE IN YOUR SOUL - Music makes us feel better.
-ABBA addresses their critics here, defending their romanticism and their eclectic taste.
+ABBA addresses their critics, defending their romanticism and their eclectic taste.
 Songwriting is compared to painting.

 5 I LET THE MUSIC SPEAK - Benny Andersson said his face was frozen in a smile for 10 years.
-But by 1981, smiles were turning to frowns.
-Both couples were divorced, and although they agreed to continue as a group, things had become increasingly strained in the studio.
-Bjorn, reacting to criticism, made a conscious effort to write deeper, more thoughtful lyrics.
-As a result, ABBA's final album was different from what had gone before.
-Agnetha and Frida continued as vocalists, but gone was the romance that characterized young ABBA.
-Frida got the lead on "I Let The Music Speak," a song that borders on opera.
+By 1981, smiles were turning to frowns.
+Both couples were divorced, and although they agreed to continue as a group, things became increasingly tense in the studio.
+Bjorn, reacting to criticism, made a conscious effort to write more thoughtful lyrics.
+As a result, the final album was different from what had gone before.
+Agnetha and Frida continued as vocalists, but gone was the romance that characterized early ABBA.
+Frida did "I Let The Music Speak," a song which borders on opera.

-More than a song about songwriting, "I Let The Music Speak" explores the nature of creativity itself.
+This song explores the nature of creativity.
 It sees the composer as a medium through which music passes.
-It assumes music (art) to have a pre-existence into which the artist tunes.
+It assumes music to have a pre-existence which the composer taps into.
 The piece hints at music's capacity to enhance reality and to reconcile.
-Note the imagery!
 Streets take the artist from the city into the country.
-She is blind, lost in a valley.
-Her inspiration is gone.
-Writer's block, depression!
+She is blind, in a valley.
+Writer's block!
+Depression!
 Dry leaves imply death!
-Then, music comes to the rescue, and again we see ABBA's sexual imagery!
+Music comes to her rescue, and again we see the sexual imagery!
 Music is her lover: "I take it to me and let it flow through me."
 Music is life, the voice of God!
 This is ABBA's most elegant song.
-Music, painting and poetry are one.
+Music, painting & poetry are one.

 6 INTERMEZZO NO 1 - An affair!
 Swedish actress Ingrid Bergman starred in a film called Intermezzo.
 She played a music teacher in love with a violinist.
 Benny's instrumental is jarring compared to his usual fluid melodies.